KiltedViking/web-tests-grunt/README.md

 I've been adding files to this repository for over 10 years, i.e. I've seen many updates of libraries and frameworks and have got tired of keeping track of versions and updating links/references in files...
 So I decided to use a package manager (npm) for keeping track of versions and a task runner (Grunt) to "remove version numbers from filenames" (i.e. link/refer to filenames like `jquery.min.js` instead of specific versions like `jquery-3.1.1.min.j`).
 (As it turned out, version numbers in filenames aren't present when downloaded using npm. ;-) But now I needed Grunt to copy files to "build folder", i.e. `dist`, instead.)

+*Please note* that Grunt task including BrowserSync becomes slower and slower the more changes that are made... :-S

 ### Git

 I'm learning how to use Git, which includes not adding (i.e. ignoring) files with sensetive content like API keys and source code (packages) from other developers.